-Policy: Deposit preparers notify depositors of checks and cash that are awaiting deposit.
+Policy: Deposit preparers notify authorized depositors of checks and cash that are awaiting deposit.
 Only Board members, the Executive Director, Program Manager may take deposits to the bank provided the person did not prepare the deposit.
 These authorized persons are referred to as depositors.
 If authorized depositors are not available to make timely deposits, they may designate other staff - other than the Accountant - to make deposits.
 Deposits are taken to the bank and deposited into the Council checking account as soon as is practical.
-Deposits of more than \$3,000 shall be made immediately on the same day, or if after hours on the next business day.
+Deposits of more than \$3,000 shall be made immediately on the same day, or if received after hours, on the next business day.

 - Procedure A: They take the prepared deposit to the bank and make sure to receive a deposit receipt.
-The receipt is given to the Accountant so that (s)he may record the income in the accounting system. - Procedure B: Electronic Funds Transfer (EFT): The Accountant notifies the Office Manager of receipt of an EFT payment so that the Office Manager may print the confirmed payment on the corresponding invoice in the grant/funding source binder.
+The receipt is given to the Accountant so that (s)he may record the income in the accounting system per the Revenue Recognition procedures above. - Procedure B: Electronic Funds Transfer (EFT): The Accountant prints out two copies of the confirmation of deposit and files one with the Accounts Receivable record and gives the other copy to the Office Manager.
+Office Manager files the confirmed payment printout with the corresponding invoice in the grant/funding source binder.
+If the deposit includes payment for more than one grant or funding source, additional copies are made of the deposit confirmation and filed in the additional grant/funding source binders.